FAQs

 Yes, we do.
 We will only take riders under 200 lbs.
 Riding horses is an athletic sport.
 Our horses cover some very tough miles and perform some extremely refined horsemanship maneuvers that require lightness and balance.
 This requires that they have riders who can operate within this weight limit. *You can discuss exceptions with us*

-If I want to come by myself, can I stay in a cabin?
+If I am coming by myself, can I stay in a cabin?

 During Peak season we only book double occupancy for the smaller cabins.
 For the larger cabins, we reserve these for groups of 3 or 4 people.
 We do have lodge rooms that accommodate a single guest, it you prefer to travel alone.